Sarabjit Singh: Arrest and prosecution

-Sarabjeet was caught on an unmarked Indo-Pakistani border area in Pakistan and arrested by the Pakistan Rangers near Kasur.
+Sarabjit was caught on an unmarked Indo-Pakistani border area and arrested by the Pakistan Rangers near Kasur.
 Singh and his supporters claimed that the arrest was a case of mistaken identity and that he was only a poor farmer who was drunk and had strayed over the border.
 His sister said that the family launched a search but could not find any clue to his whereabouts for nine months.
 After a year they received a letter from Singh, informing them that he had been arrested in Pakistan as Ranjit Singh, as he had no identification papers and had been charged by the Lahore police in the bombings.
 He was convicted of spying and carrying out the bombings and was given the death penalty.

 Some sources say that he was initially arrested on charges of illegally crossing the India-Pakistan border.
 But after eight days, the Pakistani police charged him with involvement in the 1990 terror blasts at Faisalabad and Lahore.
-The authorities claimed that he was 'Ranjit Singh' and had been responsible for the four blasts which killed 14 people, and had been arrested while returning to India after carrying out the bombings.
 He was accused of working for the Indian Research and Analysis Wing intelligence agency.
 He subsequently confessed on camera to the bombings.

-It was later reported that Ranjit Singh was later apprehended in Canada, and later in Chandigarh state INDIA.
+It was later reported that Ranjit Singh was later apprehended in Canada, and later in Chandigarh in India.

 Death sentence

 In 1991 Singh was given the death sentence under Pakistan's Army Act.
-His sentence was upheld by the High Court Division and later by the Appeallate Division.
+His sentence was upheld by the High Court Division and later by the Appellate Division.
 The Supreme Court dismissed a petition to review his death sentence in March 2006 as Singh's lawyers failed to appear for the hearing.
 Singh said that his appeal had been dismissed by the Pakistan Supreme Court only because of lack of interest by his former lawyer.